sbeckeriv/personal_search/index.md

 ### Details

-The server is build with Actix [2] and the front end is build with Yew.
+The server is build with Actix [2] and the front end is build with Yew [3].
 Its fast.
 Loading the search index (25k urls), searching, and parsing the results to json takes 14ms.
 Since it is all local there is no network lag issues.
 I dont know how to mesure Yew but the results feel instant as you type [add video].

 25000 urls is taking up about 475mb.
 Since the main data is stored in the index there is no need for a backup.